Quang00/qnscheduling/README.md

 ### Dynamic scheduler

 - Online EDF-like with dynamic arrival.
-- Arrivals are periodic by default; if `--arrival-rate` is provided, arrivals follow a Poisson process.
+- Application releases are drawn from a Poisson process with rate `--arrival-rate` over the observation horizon [warmup, horizon].
 - Can admit/schedule/defer/retry/drop.

 ### Status values (in `pga_results.parquet`)